 If you have 320 reviews and your competitor has 32, which overall GSR is more impressive to your customer?
 Clickthroughs are likely to be increased by the wisdom of a larger crowd, even if that larger crowd includes a few negative reviews.

-Prospects want to know you care today
+Today's prospects want to know you care

 If you collected 32 positve reviews in January, but now it’s August, you can bet that your prospects will notice.
 First, they’ll decide to dig deeper into your star ratings to see what your customers had to say about your brand.